seungeunrho/minimalRL/README.md

 # minimalRL-pytorch

 Learn and practice basic RL algorithms with minimal lines of codes!

-PyTorch based.
+(PyTorch based)

+All the environment is fixed to "CartPole-v1" from OpenAI GYM.

+You can just focus on the implementation.

 2019-04-23 : REINFORCE added (64 lines)